hadi-altinawi/BuySellGold/README.md

 There are two solutions:
 1-Find the best day to buy and best day to sell, once!
 2-Find best days to buy and best days to sell.
+This solution is O(n^2).